tterb/tterb.github.io/_posts/2017-04-10-jekyll-website-performance.md

 <hr>

 ### The Results
-  Here's my resulting Gulpfile, You can download, modify and use my current gulpfile optimization automation script via this **[gist]**.
+  I've provided my resulting Gulpfile below, though you can also download, modify and use my current gulpfile via this **[gist]**.

 ```javascript
 var gulp = require('gulp'),